Msferreira1998/Msferreira1998/README.md

 # What i want to learn 📚

-	-In the future I intend to learn other front-end technologies, such as NextJS, React Native, Angular, Vue and any other that might be relevant for my development as a programmer.
+	-In the future I intend to learn other front-end technologies, such as React Native, Angular, Vue and any other that might be relevant for my development as a programmer.
 	-I'm also interested in learning technologies and languages for back-end and game development, among them are Python, Java, C#, Node and PHP